adamsjoe/Sample_Selenium_Test_Solution/README.md

 install all pre-reqs with **npm install** from the root

-Open one terminal and run **node_modules\\.bin\\webdriver-manager update** Once the update has completed, then run **node_modules\\.bin\\webdriver-manager start** **ensure that you see 'INFO [SeleniumServer.boot] - Selenium Server is up and running on port 4444' in the terminal** Now open a new terminal and then run **npx wdio wdio.conf.js**
+Open one terminal and run **node_modules\\.bin\\webdriver-manager update**

+Once the update has completed, then run **node_modules\\.bin\\webdriver-manager start** **ensure that you see 'INFO [SeleniumServer.boot] - Selenium Server is up and running on port 4444' in the terminal**

+Now open a new terminal and then run **npx wdio wdio.conf.js**

+(as a side note, my way of working is shown in the image - for reference)

 To run a suite (defined in the wdio.config.js file) **npx wdio wdio.conf.js --suite <suiteName>**